Graduate Programs

 Graduate Faculty and Their Research Interests

 As an interdisciplinary department with roots in an array of research fields, faculty research programs can be organized into clusters that span several biological disciplines.
-Based on expertise and research focus, faculty will be associated with one or more clusters indicated below.
+Based on expertise and research focus, faculty may be associated with one or more clusters indicated below.

 Bethann Lavoie - Science Education: professional development, assessment, diverse cultures and problem solving